DanielArzani/DanielArzani/README.md

 Learning Shopify

-Gaining experience with clients on upwork
+Trying to gain experience by finding clients on upwork

 A personal project for my own use (but I'll still put it up on github and host a live version for anyone else to use too)